salilab/saliweb/doc/modules/frontend.rst

       service in the ``txt`` directory, named ``help.txt``, ``contact.txt`` or ``news.txt`` respectively.

+   .. method:: get_download_page()

+      Return the HTML content of the download page.
+This is empty by default.
    .. method:: check_page_access(page_type)

-      Check whether access to the given *page_type* is allowed. *page_type* is one of 'index', 'submit', 'queue', 'results', 'help'.
+      Check whether access to the given *page_type* is allowed. *page_type* is one of 'index', 'submit', 'queue', 'results', 'help', 'download'.
       It should simply return if access is allowed, or throw an :exc:`~saliweb::frontend.AccessDeniedError` exception if access is not
       permitted.
 By default, it simply returns, allowing all access.